gaap

 Example Definitions of "gaap"

 gaap.
-Means United States generally accepted accounting principles, applied on a consistent basis throughout the periods involved.
+Shall mean United States generally accepted accounting principles in effect on the date hereof applied on a consistent basis.

 All Definitions